ws-garcia/VBA-CSV-interface/docs/api/enumerations/escapetokens.md

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }
->The `EscapeTokens.NullChar` value is used to indicates the CSV/TSV file does not use any escape char in its whole length.
-This value induces the program to write the file assuming the `parserConfig.fieldsDelimiter` property is enough for the export operation.
->
->In the case the `parserConfig.fieldsDelimiter` property is not enough for successfully done the export operation, the `EscapeTokens.DoubleQuotes` value would be used for parse/write an CSV/TSV having fields to be escaped with double quote and the `EscapeTokens.Apostrophe` values for parse/write a file having fields to be escaped with the apostrophe.
+>The `EscapeTokens` enumeration is used to "escape" some CSV/TSV fields with embedded escape characters.
+The `parserConfig.unixEscapeMechanism` option will tell the parser to escape in the unix style, preceding the backslash (`\`), or in the classic way, preceding another escape character.
 {: .text-grey-dk-300 .bg-grey-lt-000 }

 See also